-They’re a little stiffer and sturdier than solid carbon arrows, which is why a lot of experienced archers may use them.
+They’re a little stiffer and sturdier than solid carbon types of arrows, which is why a lot of experienced archers may use them.
 They’re also usually hollow on the inside, which makes them relatively lightweight, but not by much.

 Also, they’re more accurate and consistent than regular wooden and fiberglass arrows, so they’re excellent for ambitious beginners who decided to take archery seriously.

 Another great thing about aluminum arrows is that they’re available in a wide variety of sizes, which suit both archery and hunting.
 The price of aluminum arrows varies according to the size and quality of the arrow.